Patrick Street, Limerick

 Patrick Street (Sráid Phádraig) is a street in central Limerick, Ireland.
 The street forms part of the main central thoroughfare of the city which incorporates Patrick Street, Rutland Street and O'Connell Street.
 The street is named after Patrick "Patt" Arthur (1717–1799), a member of the prominent Arthur family at the time.
 The streets of Francis Street, Ellen Street and Arthur's Quay are also named after the Arthur family.

-The street was renovated in the early 1990s during the construction of Arthur's Quay Shopping Centre which forms the west side of the street.
-The shopping centre is mainly inward facing, which does not add much to footfall on the street.
-The east side of the street was part of the planned Opera Centre development.
-As a result, much of this section of the street lay derelict with no business activity for some time.

 The Victorian-era soprano, Catherine Hayes, was born at 4 Patrick Street in 1818.

+Patrick Street saw a boost in the early 1990s with the opening of Arthur's Quay Shopping Centre in 1989.
+Until the late 1990s, the street was home to many different local businesses, however this dwindled down during the 2000s.

+As of 2024, Patrick Street has a number of shops and hospitality establishments, including cultural establishment Ormston House on the corner of Patrick Street and Ellen Street.
+The Opera Centre development is under construction which incorporates Patrick Street and adjoining Ellen Street, Rutland Street and nearby Michael Street.